pdjr-signalk/pdjr-skplugin-meta-injector/README.md

 which serves to identify the scope of application of its peer properties and which never itself becomes part of a meta value.

-The **key** property is slightly magical: it supplies either the terminal path to which ts peer properties should be applied, or as partial path (terminating in a period ('.')) which indicates that its peer properties should be incorporated in the meta values applied to subordinate terminal paths.
+The **key** property is slightly magical: it supplies either a terminal path to which ts peer properties should be applied, or a partial path (terminating in a period ('.')) which indicates that its peer properties should be incorporated in the meta values applied to subordinate terminal paths.